isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (3) SLA would then be able to retain these enhancements at the end of the tenancy period.&nbsp; This would add value to any subsequent tenancy, for SLA, and also be set off against the works which SLA had to undertake to renovate and refurbish the properties which I have taken Members through.

-(4) It should also be borne in mind that both these offers were made at a time when the rental market in Singapore was depressed.&nbsp; The previous tenant of No. 26 Ridout Road had pre-terminated their lease, and no viable offers were received in the intervening period for either property.
+(4) It should also be borne in mind that both these offers were made at a time when the rental market in Singapore was depressed.&nbsp; The previous tenant of 26 Ridout Road had pre-terminated their lease, and no viable offers were received in the intervening period for either property.

-(5) In addition, in the case of No. 26 Ridout Road, the cost of maintaining the additional heavily vegetated area would then fall on the tenant.
+(5) In addition, in the case of 26 Ridout Road, the cost of maintaining the additional heavily vegetated area would then fall on the tenant.
 And this would have been in the order of $25,000 a year.

 {:start="109"}
 109. In these circumstances, there was every reasonable, commercial basis for SLA to have entered into those transactions.&nbsp; The terms of both leases were standard and did not contain any unusual clauses.
-They were entirely at arms\-length, and did not deviate from usual processes:
+They were entirely at arms-length, and did not deviate from usual processes:

-(1) The specific valuer handling the request for valuation of No. 26 Ridout Road did not know who the potential tenant was.
+(1) The specific valuer handling the request for valuation did not know the potential tenant.

-(2) And SM Teo has explained how Minister Shanmugam had removed himself from the chain of command and decision-making process.
+(2) And Senior Minister Teo has explained how Minister Shanmugam had removed himself from the chain of command and decision-making process.

 *AGO audits*